trolit/itvault/README.md

 - rework all "ids" to UUID not only to improve security but simplify integration tests
 - create modular variant of project
-- preview users of specific role
+- ability to preview users of specific role
 - mobile variant of client
-- create separate app for management
+- create separate app for management (admin)
 - finish real-time communication events
-- listen to releases pull requests (develop -> main) and then create new variants according to PR data
+- listen to release pull requests (develop -> main) and then create new variants according to PR data
 - check if there is option to train AI of workspace code to determine which parts refer to which blueprint
-- edit file content while keeping all colorings structure at the same time
+- ability to edit file content while maintaining colorings structure at the same time
 - ability to preview few lines of version when reviewing files for Bundle generation
 - job that removes files if they do not have entry in database
 - monitor status of each endpoint